Trisdoan/How-to-have-a-balanced-work-life/README.md

 print("R squared: {}".format(r2_score(y_true=y_train,y_pred=y_pred)))
  ```
- => R squared for skewed dataset:0.993279951600148
+ => R squared for skewed dataset: 0.9077558180532218

- This is also unuasually high.
-There must be something wrong.
-I need to check both dataset.
+These results are the same.
+Let's check multicollinearity of both datasets to see whether there are something unsual.

 ### Check Multicollinearity by VIF